shristipradhan/shristipradhan.github.io/about/index.md

 date: false
 comments: false
 ---

-Hello!
-Welcome to my home page!
+Greetings!
+Welcome to my homepage!

-I'm passionate about technology and love to develop engineering solutions to solve real world problems.
-My interests are in Internet of Things (IoT) application, Aritificial Intelligence (AI), embedded systems, wireless communications.
+Tech professional with a passion for engineering innovative solutions that address real-world challenges, I thrive at the intersection of cutting-edge technologies.
+My expertise lies in crafting solutions for Internet of Things (IoT) applications, embedded systems, and wireless communications.
+My journey has been marked by a keen interest in Artificial Intelligence (AI) technology.

-I'm a Software Engineer currently working at [Sierra Wireless](https://www.sierrawireless.com/), Vancouver, Canada.
-I'm working on open source embedded platform to enable IoT application development on Linux and Real Time Operating System (RTOS).
-My past experience include developing software for Internet Protocol Router at Ericsson Inc. and BlackBerry smartphones at BlackBerry Ltd.
+Currently serving as a Senior Embedded Software Designer at Schneider Electric in the tech hub of Vancouver.
+In my previous role as Senior Software Engineer at Sierra Wireless, I contributed to an open-source embedded platform aimed at empowering IoT application development on both Linux and Real-Time Operating System (RTOS).
+Prior experiences include software development for Internet Protocol Routers at Ericsson Inc. and BlackBerry smartphones at BlackBerry Ltd.

-I completed Master's of Applied Science degree from [Electrical and Computer Engineering department](https://www.ece.ubc.ca/) at the University of British Columbia, Vancouver, Canada.
-During my Master's research, I developed resource optimization methods for small cells or heterogeneous wireless networks.
+I earned my Master's of Applied Science degree from the [Electrical and Computer Engineering department]((https://www.ece.ubc.ca/)) at the University of British Columbia (UBC), focusing on resource optimization methods for small cells in heterogeneous wireless networks.

-I studied Bachelor's of Engineering from [Department of Electronics and Computer Engineering](https://doece.pcampus.edu.np/) at Tribhuvan University, Institute of Engineering, Pulchowk Campus, Nepal.
-While working as a researcher in Nepal, I contributed to the establishment of remote sensing data centre at the Faculty of Technology in Nepal Academy of Science and Technology.
+My academic journey began with a Bachelor's in Engineering from the [Department of Electronics and Computer Engineering](https://doece.pcampus.edu.np/) at Tribhuvan University, Institute of Engineering, Pulchowk Campus, Nepal.

+During my time in Nepal, I played a crucial role in establishing a remote sensing data center at the Faculty of Technology in Nepal Academy of Science and Technology.

-My hobbies are to travel, hike and play badminton.
-A latest addition to my hobby is to cook different culinary cuisines.
-To name a few cities that I've loved traveling to are London, Stuttgart, Tokyo, Kyoto, Hong Kong, San Francisco, Boston and ... (looking forward to travel more!)
-I've lived in Kathmandu, Vancouver and Waterloo.
-Some of my favourite spots to hike are Banff, Squamish, Garibaldi and Whistler in Canada.
+Beyond my professional endeavors, I find joy in traveling, hiking, and playing badminton.
+Some cities that have left a lasting impression on me include London, Stuttgart, Tokyo, Kyoto, Hong Kong, San Francisco, and Boston, with a growing list as I look forward to more adventures!
+My favorite hiking spots include Banff, Squamish, Garibaldi, and Whistler in Canada.

+Explore further with me as I continue to embrace new experiences and challenges on this exciting journey!